What is project cost management software?

 • Smartsheet

-Primarily a collaborative spreadsheet tool, Smartsheet offers project management functionality with cost tracking capabilities.
-It is suitable for teams looking for a flexible solution to manage projects, tasks and associated costs within a familiar spreadsheet interface.
+Primarily a collaborative spreadsheet tool, Smartsheet offers project management features with cost tracking capabilities.
+It is suitable for teams looking for a flexible solution to manage projects, tasks, and associated costs in a familiar spreadsheet interface.

-It is flexible enough to set up customized cost tracking needs, and integrates with time tracking tools.
+It's a tool that's flexible enough to set up custom cost tracking needs and integrates with time tracking tools.
 It is not designed for project cost tracking, and cannot be used for complex forecasting, and has very limited reporting capabilities.
 This tool is not ideal for large projects.

 • Asana